 Join the Leading Gathering for Cytometry Advancements: CYTO 2024 Convenes in Edinburgh

-The International Society for the Advancement of Cytometry (ISAC) is pleased to announce CYTO 2024
+ISAC is pleased to announce CYTO 2024, the 37th annual Congress, scheduled to take place from May 4-8, 2024, at Edinburgh International Convention Centre.

-“This year's 2024 CYTO congress will also showcase major advances within the clinical and immunology space.”EDINBOROUGH, SCOTLAND, April 22, 2024 /EINPresswire.com/ -- The International Society for the Advancement of Cytometry (ISAC) is pleased to announce CYTO 2024, the 37th annual Congress, scheduled to take place from May 4-8, 2024, at the prestigious Edinburgh International Convention Centre.
+CYTO 2024 is not only a platform for collaboration and innovation, but also a gathering of experts bringing together the brightest minds in the field to share new ideas, breakthroughs, and advances.”WASHINGTON, DC, USA, April 24, 2024 /EINPresswire.com/ -- The International Society for the Advancement of Cytometry (ISAC) is pleased to announce CYTO 2024, the 37th annual Congress, scheduled to take place from May 4-8, 2024, at the prestigious Edinburgh International Convention Centre.

 This premier international conference serves as a focal point for the latest breakthroughs and innovations in cytometry science and engineering.